1 person favorited this theater

 It was taken over by the General Theatre Corporation in March 1928 and in May 1928 was part of the Gaumont Theatres chain.
 It was leased out to Thompson’s Enterprises in June 1929.

-Closed in the mid-1960’s, it was converted into a bingo club.
+The Hippodrome Theatre was closed around June 1962.
+It was converted into a bingo club.
 This use continued until 1993, when the building was put up ‘For Sale’.
 It then became empty and derelict and was fire damaged.
 It was demolished in 1994.

 Just login to your account and subscribe to this theater